hellocodeco/exist-api-docs/docs/reference/insights.md

 ## Get all insights

-Returns a paged list of user's insights.
+Returns a paged list of the authenticated user's insights.
+Results are limited to your read scopes.

 ### Request